surely-you/notes-on-st-code/disease_stage.py.md

 This creates a Stacked Bar Chart showing the "recipe" of the tissue at each stage.
 It uses the deconvolution results to show how the proportions of T-cells, Fibroblasts, and Malignant cells shift over time.
 * *comp = comp.div(comp.sum(axis=1), axis=0)*: Normalization
   * ensures each bar adds up to 100%, because different disease stages might have different total cell densities
+  * It divides the value of each cell type by the total sum of all cell types in that stage.
+  * converts raw numbers into percentages (0 to 1.0).
 ```
 # ── 2.
 TME composition across stages ─────────────────────────────────────────
 def plot_tme_composition(adata: ad.AnnData):

     """Bar plots of mean cell-type abundance per disease stage."""

     # checks adata.obs to see which of your "Cell Types of Interest" actually exist in the data.
     # deconvolution didn't find any "Neural" cells, for example, it simply excludes that column so the code doesn't crash.
     avail_ct = [ct for ct in CELL_TYPES_OF_INTEREST if ct in adata.obs.columns]